EricWay1024/Homological-Algebra-Notes/ha/1-cat.typ

 = Basic Category Theory

-This section is a crash course in Category Theory.
-The reader is advised to take the Category Theory course concurrently and/or refer to other materials when necessary.
+This section is a crash course in category theory.
+The reader is advised to take the Category Theory course concurrently and/or refer to other materials, e.g. @awodey.

 == Basic Definitions